January 26th, 2019 Update:

 snow and severe ice build-up.
 Rising

-cladosporium mold growth on the attic ceilings.
-These molds commonly start
+cladosporium mold on the attic ceilings.
+These molds commonly started

 the lower soffits, or on the north side of homes.
-If left to
+Also, if

-than usual many homes with limited attic ventilation still
+Many homes with limited attic ventilation grew either whitish or

-mold growth on the exterior attic sheathing.
+dark colored mold this winter on the attic ceilings.
 There are many

-types of black mold growth on attic ceiling sheathing.
+types of black mold that can grow on attic ceiling sheathing.

 Out of the 50 types of mold growth we test for, the most